-The growth of neighborhoods in the Sandy Spring/Ashton area has created a market for more businesses, specialty shops and restaurants.
-Based on the growth in households and income, the Sandy Spring market can be characterized as a welleducated, affluent community that offers increasing market potential for services and goods.
-Many residents go elsewhere for their service and retail needs, but they are willing to shop locally if the opportunity is made available.
+The growth in neighborhoods in the Sandy Spring/Ashton area has created a market for more businesses, specialty shops, and restaurants.
+Based on the growth in households and income, the Sandy Spring market can be characterized as a well-educated, growing affluent community that offers increasing market potential for services and goods.
+Many residents go elsewhere for their service and retail needs, but they are willing to shop locally if the opportunity was available.

-The strong market potential provides opportunities for new businesses, specialty shops and restaurants in the Sandy Spring Rural Village.
-The existing land use and zoning have prevented redevelopment to date because of the limited range of land uses permitted, outdated development standards and excessive parking requirements.
+The strong market potential provides opportunities for new businesses, specialty shops, and restaurants in the Sandy Spring Rural Village.
+The existing land use and zoning have prevented redevelopment to date because of the limited range of land uses permitted, outdated development standards, and excessive parking requirements.
 As a result, property owners and residents have been concerned about the economic viability of the commercial properties at the intersection of MD 108 and Brooke Road.

-The retail market analysis, completed by the Montgomery Planning Department's Research and Special Projects Division, identified the amount and type of retail space that the Sandy Spring Study Area could support.
-The study reviewed retail supply and demand, competition from nearby areas and examined the demographic trends and patterns to help identify retail opportunities.
+The retail market analysis, completed by the Montgomery Planning Department's Research Division, identified the amount and type of retail space that the Sandy Spring Study Area could support.
+The analysis reviewed retail supply and demand, competition from nearby areas, and examined the demographic trends and patterns to help identify retail opportunities.
 This analysis was based on existing retail conditions, including retail currently in the development pipeline.
-The retail market analysis found there is a market for both convenience goods and shoppers goods in the Plan area.
+The retail market analysis found there is a market for both convenience goods and shopper's goods in the Plan area.

 Olney Sandy Spring Road (MD 108) will become the main street through the Sandy Spring Rural Village.
-The village is envisioned as a pedestrianoriented place with local retail businesses, new infill housing and services, commercial redevelopment with shared parking opportunities, and wellconnected open spaces for gathering, socializing and contemplation.
+The village is envisioned as a pedestrian oriented place with local retail businesses, new infill housing and services, commercial redevelopment, and well-connected open spaces for gathering, socializing, and contemplation.
 The village will have three distinct neighborhoods.
-The Plan includes planning and land use, buildings, connections, open spaces and specific property recommendations for the following three neighborhoods:
+The Plan includes recommendations for the following three neighborhoods: